 - Complete journal entries describing events of the day

-Grades 4 through 6 have been learning how to use Microsoft Word by studying Robert Frost’s famous poem in a table format, one stanza per cell with observations and comments in the right-hand column.
+Grades 4 through 6 have been learning how to use Microsoft Word and Google Docs by studying Robert Frost’s famous poem in a table format, one stanza per cell with observations and comments in the right-hand column.